Azure/azure-iot-sdks/c/doc/devbox_setup.md

 2. Open a shell and navigate to the folder **c/build_all/linux** in your local copy of the repository.

-3. Run the `setup.sh` script to install the prerequisite packages and the dependent libraries.
+3. Run the `/setup.sh` script to install the prerequisite packages and the dependent libraries.

-4. Run the `build.sh` script.
+4. Run the `./build.sh` script.

 This script uses **cmake** to make a folder called "cmake" in your home directory and generates a makefile.
 The script then builds the solution and runs the tests.